nicklockwood/layout/Layout/Pods/Expression/README.md

 * Any expression-based property of any view can reference any other property (of the same view, or any other view), and can even reference multiple properties.
 * Every view has a bottom and right property.
 These are computed, and cannot be set directly, but they can be used in expressions.
 * Circular references (a property whose value depends on itself) are forbidden, and will be detected by the system.
-* The `width` and `height` properties can use the `auto` constant, which does nothing useful for ordinary views, but can be used with text labels to calculate the optimal height for a given width, based on the amount of text.
+* The `width` and `height` properties can use the `auto` variable, which does nothing useful for ordinary views, but can be used with text labels to calculate the optimal height for a given width, based on the amount of text.
 * Numeric values are measured in screen points.
 Percentage values are relative to the superview's `width` or `height` property.
 * Remember you can use functions like `min()` and `max()` to ensure that relative values don't go above or below a fixed threshold.